transloadit/uppy/website/src/docs/uppy.md

 uppy.addFile({
   name: 'my-file.jpg', // file name
   type: 'image/jpeg', // file type
-  data: fileBlob, // file blob
+  data: blob, // file blob
   source: 'Local', // optional, sets what added the file, for example, Instagram
   isRemote: false // optional, set to true if actual file is not in the browser, but on some remote server, like when using uppy-server + Instagram, for example
 })